abdelhalimresu/DayCounter/README.md

 ## Day counter
-A simple single page application that count the number of days between two given dates.
+A simple single page application that counts the number of days between two given dates.

-## Run using `npm`
+### Run using npm

 ```bash
 # Build